-Elara, a very tiny Pomeranian, was surrendered to a shelter by the family of a woman who had died, an all too common reason for a dog to end up in a shelter.
-All of a sudden, through no fault of her own, this five pound dog found herself in a cage surrounded by barking dogs and strange noises instead of on the lap of her person.
-She was clearly terrified, so the shelter asked ODH to find her a home quickly.
+Elara, a very tiny Pomeranian, was surrendered to a shelter by the family of a person who had died, an all-too common reason for a dog to end up in a shelter.
+All of a sudden, through no fault of her own, this five-pound dog found herself in a cage surrounded by barking dogs and strange noises instead of on the lap of her person.
+She was clearly terrified, so the shelter asked Old Dog Haven to find her a home quickly.

-When she first arrived in her Final Refuge home Elara was still frightened and refused to be picked up.
-As time passed, Elara started to feel safe and she became curious and interested in her surroundings.
-Finally, she allowed one of her foster moms to pick her up.
-She liked being held and eventually it became much easier to pick her up and hold her.
-Now, after practicing levitation for two months, Elara has especially bonded with one of her foster moms and is most often found in her arms or sleeping in her bed next to mom’s desk.
-At first she wouldn’t walk on a leash at all, but now she’ll actually trot along very nicely when out for a walk.
+When she first arrived in her ODH Final Refuge home, Elara was still frightened and refused to be picked up.
+As time passed, Elara started to feel safe and she became increasingly curious and interested in her surroundings.
+Finally, she allowed one of her ODH moms to pick her up and she discovered that she liked being held by her.
+It eventually became much easier to pick her up and hold her after practicing such feats of levitation, and now Elara has become closely bonded with her.
+She’s most often found in her mom’s arms or sleeping in her bed next to mom’s desk.
+This little one has also learned how to walk on a leash and now trots along very nicely when out for walks.

-When she arrived at the shelter Elara’s fur was so badly matted the staff had to shave her body hair and that hair probably won’t grow back so she wears a sweater most of the time.
-Elara’s teeth, what few she had left, were badly neglected so she’s scheduled for a dental very soon.
+When she arrived at the shelter Elara’s fur was so badly matted the staff had to shave her and that hair probably won’t grow back so she now wears a sweater most of the time.
+Elara’s teeth, what few she had left, were badly neglected so she’s scheduled for a dental soon.

-Elara connected immediately with the other dogs in the family and enjoys hanging out with them, which is good because they’ve helped her feel safe and have told her it’s ok to trust the people in the house.
+Elara connected immediately with the other dogs in her forever family and enjoys hanging out with them–which is good because they’ve helped her feel safe and they’ve told her it’s okay to trust the people in the house.